hiroaki/maps.gpx/README.md

 property   | type     | description
 -----------|----------|------------
 path       | string   | Used to resolve the base path of this plug-in.
-It is can be set by the instance method `require_plugin` of `GPXCasualViewer` callback   | Function | When registering this plug-in with an instance of `GPXCasualViewer`, callback will be called at timing of the hook point set by property *hook*.
-If *hook* is false value, it will be called at just `use`. *callback* is called as the instance method of the `GPXCasualViewer`, and its arguments are different depending on hooks. hook       | String | specify the *hook* point to register the callback
+It is can be set by the instance method `require_plugin` of `MapsGPX` callback   | Function | When registering this plug-in with an instance of `MapsGPX`, callback will be called at timing of the hook point set by property *hook*.
+If *hook* is false value, it will be called at just `use`. *callback* is called as the instance method of the `MapsGPX`, and its arguments are different depending on hooks. hook       | String | specify the *hook* point to register the callback

-A plug-in declares with each instance of `GPXCasualViewer` basically (A plug-in shared by all instances is also possible.)
+A plug-in declares with each instance of `MapsGPX` basically (A plug-in shared by all instances is also possible.)

 When each plug-in would like to maintain data in an instance, it's possible to use the "context" an instance has.